Negro Fort: Negro Fort

 British troops were to withdraw under the terms of peace that ended the War of 1812, consequently Nicolls received orders to withdraw his troops from the fort.
-(Note: Vice Admiral Cochrane wrote to Nicolls on February 14, and to Admiral Malcolm on February 17 stating "when Peace is concluded you are to embark Major Nicolls... there will be no farther occasion for the Marine Garrison, which.... you will order to be embarked, and sent to Bermuda") The Royal Marine detachment embarked on on April 22, and were duly returned to Ireland Island in Bermuda, arriving on June 13, 1815, to rejoin the 3rd Battalion as a supernumerary company.
+(Note: Vice Admiral Cochrane wrote to Nicolls on February 14, and to Admiral Malcolm on February 17 stating "when Peace is concluded you are to embark Major Nicolls... there will be no farther occasion for the Marine Garrison, which.... you will order to be embarked, and sent to Bermuda") The Royal Marine detachment embarked on on April 22, (Note: On my arrival [on April 7 at] Prospect Bluff the officers and enlisted men were ready for the evacuation; this was fully completed within the fifteen days following that date.) and were duly returned to Ireland Island in Bermuda, arriving on June 13, 1815, to rejoin the 3rd Battalion as a supernumerary company.
 (Note: A letter from Spencer to Cochrane dated February 17, 1816 does mention that the Indian Chiefs were 'obeying Brevet Major Nicolls' orders until 22 April [1815]', whereupon Spencer sailed away.)
-On May 16 the British evacuated the last of the garrison there.
+On May 15 the British evacuated the last of the garrison there.
 Nicolls left in mid-May 1815 with the Redstick Creek Francis the Prophet, (Note: 'COL. NICOLLS:-It appears that this great man has left the Floridas for Bermuda, in the gun-brig Forward, accompanied by captain Woodbine; an indian chief and about 50 slave troops.')
 (Note: JUNE 10.-"It is proper your excellency should know that on the 7th inst. a brig and transport arrived at Amelia Island, with col. Nichols, captain Woodbine; an Indian Chief, and his son.) also known as Josiah Francis and Hillis Hadjo, the Native American spiritual and political leader known for his role in the Battle of Holy Ground, seeking official imprimatur for the treaty Nicolls had negotiated.
 Francis's son, who wanted an English education, also accompanied him.
 Just prior to his departure in May Nicolls composed a letter on May 12, 1815 to Benjamin Hawkins, implying that the freed slaves had been shipped off to British territory.
 At the time of his departure in May 1815, Nicolls promised his allies to return in six months, according to Hawkins.